Sambhar Salt Lake: Hydrology

 The Sambhar lake basin is divided by a 5.1 km long dam made of sandstone.
 After the saltwater reaches a certain concentration, it is released from the west side to the east side by lifting dam gates.
 To the east of the dam are salt evaporation ponds where salt has been farmed for a thousand years.
 This eastern area is 80 square km and comprises salt reservoirs, canals and salt pans separated by narrow ridges.
 To the east of the dam is a railroad, built by the British (before India's independence) to provide access from Sambhar Lake City to the salt works.

-The water is fed into the lake from streams from the rivers Mendha, Runpangarh, Khandel, and Karian.
-The Mendha and Rupangarh are main streams.
-The Mendha flows from north to south and the Rupangarh flows from south to north.

 The temperature reaches 45 C in summer and goes as low as 5 C in winter.